pythonistical/pythonistical/README.md

-I mostly specialise in HTML CSS development/ web design also do some backend development in Python
+I mostly specialise in HTML CSS development/ web design also do some backend development in Python.
+Currently working on upstreet